 The Reason Why The Swiss Alps is Famous

-The Swiss Alps is known for breathtaking heaven on earth scenery, considered the most dramatic part.
-Its lush Alpine pastures with flower embellished chalets against the snow-capped mountains are always viral on the internet, attracting millions of people to go to Switzerland every year.
+The Swiss Alps is known for breathtaking heaven-on-earth scenery, considered the most dramatic part.
+Its lush Alpine pastures with flower-embellished chalets against the snow-capped mountains are always viral on the internet, attracting millions of people to Switzerland every year.

 Things That Makes The Swiss Alps So Special